 The following steps should take you less than 15 seconds when you get fast.
 These will set you up for success even if you need to do a 15 minute exam.
 It’s crucial that the patient is comfortable.
 They are much more likely to be able to keep their eyes open, look in the directions you want them to look, and stay still.

-- Clean the applanation tonometer, chinrest, top strap, and handles.
+- Clean: Clean the applanation tonometer, chinrest, top strap, and handles.
 Patients will be much more cooperative with your exam when they don’t see another person’s makeup or dandruff clinging to the plastic!

-- I always tell the patient: “Grab these handles like you are riding a motorcycle.”
+- Instruct the patient: I always tell the patient: “Grab these handles like you are riding a motorcycle.”
 This keeps the slit lamp table super stable and safe for when you are applanating, removing sutures, etc.

-- Lastly, move the patient’s chair up or down to get the patient’s height correct.
+- Adjust the patient’s chair: Move the patient’s chair up or down to get the patient’s height correct.

 During your first few days, you’ll feel like you’ll never see the retina.
 After a week of practice, you’ll wonder why you ever struggled.
 This is really a matter of practicing to build muscle memory.
 Each lens has an optimal distance from the eye and slit lamp.
 Younger individuals with relatively healthy eyes are the best to start practicing on.
 Older individuals with pathology like cataracts or old vitreous heme will make it difficult to see the fundus initially and it may be hard to tell if your technique is wrong or of it’s just a difficult view.
 The general approach is this: